Sponsor an Antelope Valley resident’s recovery — on your own terms.

 Where do my dollars actually go?

-Into credits — meal credits, grooming credits, clothing credits, gear credits — that residents redeem at named partner businesses inside Fairfield, Vallejo, and Suisun.
+Into credits — meal credits, grooming credits, clothing credits, gear credits — that residents redeem at named partner businesses inside Lancaster and Palmdale.
 We report redemption back to you at the credit level.
 No general-fund bucket.

 Can I sponsor a specific event or week?